 - Please choose the first option from the MiniTool PE Loader window.

 - Now, you’ll see the main software interface.
-Just keep This PC selected in the left sidebar.
+Just keep Logical Drives selected.

-- Take a look at the drives shown in the right hand pane and choose the one that contains the data you need.
-(You can also select Hard Disk Drive in the left pane and choose a disk as a whole in the right pane to recover data from laptop hard drive.)
+- Take a look at the drives shown under it and choose the one that contains the data you need.
+(You can also select Devices next to it and choose a disk as a whole to scan & recover data from laptop hard drive.)

-- Click on the Scan button at the bottom right and wait.
+- Click on the Scan button and wait.